AppliedLogicSystems/ALSProlog/docs/docs/guide/3-Modules.md

 module in a given use declaration (as in the first example above), then the listed modules are added to the front of the existing use list in reverse order from their original order in the use declaration.
 During the forwarding process, use lists are always searched from left to right.
-This means that the most recently ‘used’ modules (i.e., those whose use declaration was made most recently) will be searched first.
-Here’s an example of a module with use declarations building a use list:
+This means that the most recently 'used' modules (i.e., those whose use declaration was made most recently) will be searched first.
+Here's an example of a module with use declarations building a use list:
 ```
 module graphics.
 use bitOps, splineOps.